 How confident are you in your ability to find a new job if you needed to?

 I asked them to imagine that there were jobs to be found in the city in which they were searching.
-15 students indicated that they were “very confident” in their ability to find a job.
-15 students indicated that they were “somewhat confident” in their ability to find a job.
+Two of fifteen students indicated that they were “very confident” in their ability to find a job.
+Ten in fifteen students indicated that they were “somewhat confident” in their ability to find a job.
 Two students indicated that they are “not at all confident” in their ability to find a job.
+One of fifteen students chose not to answer this question.